SebWouters/CheMPS2/README.md

 CMake generates makefiles based on the user’s specifications:

-    > CXX=option1 cmake .. -DMKL=option2 -DCMAKE_INSTALL_PREFIX=option3 -DBUILD_DOXYGEN=option4 -DBUILD_SPHINX=option5
+    > CXX=option1 cmake .. -DMKL=option2 -DCMAKE_INSTALL_PREFIX=/option3 -DWITH_MPI=option4

 1. Option1 is the `c++` compiler; typically `g++`, `icpc`, or `clang++` on Linux.
+It is advised to use the intel compiler if available.
 2. Option2 can be `ON` or `OFF` and is used to switch on the intel math kernel library.
-3. Option3 is the prefix of the installation directory; typically `/usr` or `/usr/local` on Linux.
-On my computer, libchemps2 is then installed in `/prefix/lib/x86_64-linux-gnu` and the headers in `/prefix/include/chemps2`.
+3.  /option3 is the prefix of the installation directory; typically `/usr` or `/usr/local` on Linux.
+On my computer, libchemps2 is then installed in `/option3/lib/x86_64-linux-gnu`, the headers in `/option3/include/chemps2`, and the binary in `/option3/bin/chemps2`.
-4. Option4 can be `ON` or `OFF` and is used to switch on the possibility to compile the doxygen documentation.
+4. Option4 can be `ON` or `OFF` and is used to switch on the possibility to compile with MPI.
+Please note that the compiler should then provide `mpi.h`.
+Option1 should hence be the `mpic++` compiler; typically `mpic++` or `mpiicpc` on Linux.
+It is advised to use the intel compiler if available.
-5. Option5 can be `ON` or `OFF` and is used to switch on the possibility to compile the user manual with sphinx.

 If one or more of the required libraries are not found, use the command

-    > CMAKE_INCLUDE_PATH=option6 CMAKE_LIBRARY_PATH=option7 CXX=option1 cmake .. -DMKL=option2 -DCMAKE_INSTALL_PREFIX=option3 -DBUILD_DOXYGEN=option4 -DBUILD_SPHINX=option5
+    > CMAKE_INCLUDE_PATH=option5 CMAKE_LIBRARY_PATH=option6 CXX=option1 cmake .. -DMKL=option2 -DCMAKE_INSTALL_PREFIX=/option3 -DWITH_MPI=option4

-instead, where option6 and option7 are respectively the missing colon-separated include and library paths:
+instead, where option5 and option6 are respectively the missing colon-separated include and library paths:

     CMAKE_INCLUDE_PATH=/my_libs/lib1/include:/my_libs/lib2/include
     CMAKE_LIBRARY_PATH=/my_libs/lib1/lib:/my_libs/lib2/lib

 For debian/sid, the HDF5 headers are located in the folder `/usr/include/hdf5/serial`.
 If CMake complains about the HDF5 headers, try to pass it with the option `-DHDF5_INCLUDE_DIRS=/usr/include/hdf5/serial`.

 To compile, run: